matedb/Minecraft-Java-Resource-Pack-1.8.9/README.md

-Minecraft texture pack that combines textures from over 25 of my favorite packs.
+Minecraft 1.8.9 texture pack that combines textures from over 25 of my favorite packs..